biinci/PixelAnimator/README.md

 - **Box Collider Synchronization**: Automatically updates BoxCollider2D objects in sync with animation frames
 - **Flexible Event System**: Add events to specific frames or box colliders that trigger at precise moments
 - **Visual Editor**: User-friendly editor window for creating and managing animations
-- **Performance Optimization**: Group animations with controllers for more efficient resource usage

 ## Getting Started